DOV-Vlaanderen/pydov/README.md

 # dov-pydownloader

-A python package to extract data from the DOV web application
+A python package to retrieve data from Databank Ondergrond Vlaanderen (DOV)